Are your looking for a used car to purchase for a reasonable price, with excellent durability and a great driving feel?

 Also here we have a nice car to drive with good value and durability.

-Be sure to check that the oil history of the car is OK.
-Some cars got problems with the timing chain and it could be expensive.
+Be sure to check that the oil & service history of the car is OK.
+Some 320d got problems with the timing chain, and it could be expensive to replace it.

-E90 chassis is a good chassis, but if you want to spend some more the newer F30/F31 chassis is even better.
+E90 chassis is a great chassi, but if you want to spend a bit more money, the newer F30/F31 chassis is even better.

 2005 – 2011 e90 video review:

 A quality car from Sweden with both a great chassis and engine.
 Very nice and soft to drive.

 If you want a petrol engine, the engines in volvos are most often from fords.
 I would instead recommend the D5 Diesel engine here.